MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 - Ent_O365
 - M365-modern-desktop
 ms.custom: Ent_Office_ProPlus
-description: "Provides IT Pros with an overview of the update channels for Office 365 ProPlus, including Monthly Channel, Semi-Annual Channel, and Semi-Annual Channel (Targeted)"
+description: "Provides IT Pros with an overview of the update channels for Microsoft 365 Apps, including Monthly Channel, Semi-Annual Channel, and Semi-Annual Channel (Targeted)"
 ---

 # Overview of update channels for Microsoft 365 Apps